 Originating as a traditional Austrian food from the end of the 19th Century, Wiener Schnitzel is now one of the national dishes of Austria, so once again, this is a must when visiting!

 In a nutshell, this food is something for the meat lovers and maybe even the fast food chicken lovers among you as it is a hearty mix of the two.
 Usually made of veal, but pork can substitute this if preferred, it’s basically a great big portion of meat covered in fried breadcrumbs.

 Don’t be surprised if this is all you receive when ordering this in a traditional Austrian restaurant, and also don’t be surprised if it’s the size of your dinner plate (or larger)!
 You likely won’t need to, but if eating a plate of fried meat isn’t 100% for you, then consider asking for salad or chips on the side.

 3. Frankfurter Würstel

-I don’t know about you, but just thinking about the foods we ate in Austria (specifically Vienna) has got my mouth drooling slightly.
-These foods were absolutely delicious, which is why I haven’t struggled to recommend them in a heartbeat!
+I don’t know about you, but just thinking about these traditional Austrian foods has got my mouth watering slightly.
+All of these foods are absolutely delicious, which is why I haven’t struggled to recommend them in a heartbeat!

 What about you?
-What foods do you think you absolutely must eat when visiting Austria?
+What foods do you think you’ll try when visiting Austria?
 Jot a few notes down in the comments below…

 Is your mouth drooling?
 Share the foodie love on Pinterest!